marchingband/wvr/README.md

 Congradulations!
 You have flashed a custom firmware to your WVR!

 # using Arduino CLI
-* install the arduino CLI
+* install the Arduino CLI
-* in a fresh terminal cd into /Arduino/WVR/examples/wvr_basic
+* in a fresh terminal cd into /Arduino/libraries/WVR/examples/wvr_basic
 * join the **WVR** wifi network
 * type ```./wvr.sh code```, and wait for this sketch to compile and upload to your WVR